Data Augmentation for Bayesian Deep Learning: Applications

 \subsection{Logistic Regression}

-Besides MCMC, we can mimic the Expectation-Maximization (EM) algorithm via a weighted $L^2$-norm in deep learning. \cite{polson2013data} proposed the EM algorithm to fit the logistic regression model with a P\'{o}lya mixing distribution.
+The aim of this example is to show how EM algorithm can be implemented via a weighted $L^2$-norm in deep learning.
+Adopting the logistic regression model from \citet{polson2013data}, we focus on the penalization of $W_0$, with parameter optimization given by

-The logistic regression model is different from the previous two models.
-We do not use $f_0$ and $Z_0$ in this model.
-Here we focus on the penalization of $W_1$ and the model is specified as an optimization problem as:

 The outcomes $y_i$ are coded as $\pm 1$, and $\tau$ is assumed fixed.

 For likelihood function $\ell$ and regularization penalty $\phi$, we assume